sanger-pathogens/seroba/README.md

 Creates a Database for kmc and ariba

 positional arguments:
-    database dir     output directory for kmc and ariba Database kmer size   kmer_size you want to use for kmc , recommended = 71
+    database dir     output directory for kmc and ariba Database, ensure this has a trailing slash kmer size   kmer_size you want to use for kmc , recommended = 71

     usage: seroba runSerotyping [options]  <databases directory> <read1> <read2> <prefix>